In search of the best brunch in Seattle?

 📍1600 Post Alley

-Skillet in Capitol Hill opens daily at 7:00 a.m. and they serve breakfast food all day long, making it a great brunch spot for both early birds and late risers.
+Skillet in Capitol Hill opens daily at 7:00 a.m. (except they are closed on Thursdays) and they serve breakfast all day long, making it a great brunch spot for both early birds and late risers.
 This modern diner’s food is hearty and comforting and the space is bright and welcoming.

 📍1400 E Union St.

-Oddfellow’s Cafe has a vintage New York vibe that can be hard to find in Seattle.
+Oddfellow’s Cafe has excellent food and a vintage New York vibe that can be hard to find in Seattle.
 We particularly love their romantic brick-enclosed patio out back.
-They open at 9:00 a.m. on weekdays and 8:00 a.m. on weekends (and we definitely recommend a reservation for weekend brunch).
+They open at 8:00 a.m. every day (and we definitely recommend a reservation for weekend brunch).

 📍1525 10th Ave

 Nue is a great place for brunch in Seattle for when you feel like taking your taste buds on a global adventure.
 You have to try their Chengdu wings (either with waffles or just the impressive tower of wings) and the iced Vietnamese coffee.
+They also have bottomless mimosas!
 They serve weekend brunch from 10:00 a.m. to 3:00 p.m. and from 11:00 a.m to 3:00 p.m. on weekdays.

 📍1519 14th Ave